We select and invite candidates to apply for NSW nomination on an ongoing basis.

 You should not overstate your points or other claims in your SkillSelect EOI in order to secure an invitation to apply for NSW nomination.
 These applications will be declined.

 When you submit your application you must provide appropriate evidence to support your claims.

 Study in NSW

-The NSW Skilled nominated migration 190 program is highly popular and competitive.
+The NSW Skilled Nominated visa (subclass 190) program is highly popular and competitive.
 The program is run on a ‘selection and invitation’ basis in which NSW selects and invites the highest ranking candidates to apply.

 Frequently asked questions

 For further information on the selection process including skilled employment points claims read the frequently asked questions.